Table of contents

 Curious to know more?
 Let’s see what visual project management is all about.

 To put it simply, visual project management refers to managing projects with various tools that help visualize and understand complex project data.
-It can be opposed to a black and white list or spreadsheet based project management, that are static, require more time for understanding data, make it difficult to prioritize and categorize data.
+In other words, it is the opposite of black-and-white lists or spreadsheet-based project management.
+Visual project management tools aim to provide information that is less static, easier to understand, easy to prioritize and categorize.

 There is more data, less time, and higher requirements of quality.
 All of that and the growing popularity of Agile project management frameworks led to a new term – visual project management.
 An assortment of tools used to visualize project information and make it easier to understand.